Siege of Homs: June–July 2012 army offensive

 On 15 June, more fighting erupted with the Army reportedly shelling, among other rebel-held districts, Baba Amr.
-The FSA Baba Amr brigade claimed to had taken control over a checkpoint leading to the city two days before.
+The FSA Baba Amr brigade claimed to have taken control over a checkpoint leading to the city two days before.
 The FSA stated their forces made an attempt to reclaim the Baba Amr district and had got to the entrance of the neighbourhood, but were repelled by Army helicopters.

 Then, on 17 June, after intense fighting with government troops at the edge of Baba Amr, opposition activists claimed that rebel fighters reclaimed a large part of the area.
 However, this was not independently confirmed.
 The same day, an activist stated that the Army stepped up its offensive on the city, shelling neighbourhoods systematically.
 It was reported that the Shabiha took over all the city's hospitals, thus dozens of wounded were without treatment, and that the Army had cut each of Homs's districts from each other.
 An opposition campaigner claimed that "85% of Homs is now under shelling or bombardment with mortar rounds and heavy machine guns."
 The shelling was primarily hitting the remaining rebel-held areas in the neighborhoods of Old Homs, al-Khalidiya, Jourat al-Shayyah, Qarabis and al-Bayada.

 The Syrian opposition said that, at that point, 30,000 soldiers and pro-government militiamen had amassed at the city.
 The SNC claimed there was a "looming massacre" approaching by claiming that the government was "getting ready to carry out a savage attack that might massacre the city's remaining residents."

 On 19 June, widespread clashes around Baba Amr were reportedly continuing and black smoke was seen rising from the area after an oil pipeline was said to have been destroyed in the fighting.

 Around 20 June, rebels launched a full-out offensive on Baba Amr district after rebels reportedly drove hundreds of soldiers from a pair of bases in the district.
 As a response, the military started using helicopter gunships in the city for the first time while rebel fighters were still holding out against military assaults on districts in Old Homs.